Viniciosw/RNAs_para_previsao_de_acidentes_de_transito/README.md

 🌟 Repository dedicated to building neural networks for classification/prediction of traffic accidents in the **Amazônia Region**.

+🌟 This application is the result of my undergraduate thesis work.

+🌟 Title of the work: Artificial Neural Networks to Identify the Main Factors Influencing Severe Accidents on Federal Highways in the Amazônia Region.

 🌟 Each code snippet in all scripts is **previously documented**.

 ![handshake](images/images_readme/handshake_ia_and_human.png)